Groovebug/MWPhotoBrowser/README.markdown

 ## MODIFIED BY GROOVEBUG to support PDFs as well as images

 Do you need to display hi-res one-page PDFs in a gallery?
-You can use MWPhotoBrowser with the MWPDFPhoto class.
+You can use MWPhotoBrowser with MWPDFPhoto in place of MWPhoto.

 The PDFs are displayed with UIWebView so zooming is fully supported.

     NSURL *url = [NSURL URLWithString:@"http://www.eecs.northwestern.edu/docs/CS-curriculum/CS-prereq-NEW.pdf"];
     [[MWPDFPhoto alloc] initWithPDFURL:url andPreviewURL:nil];